 Before trial, Wolfgang’s attorney argued that the evidence of the rifle should be suppressed because the deputy did not know for certain that Wolfgang had a search condition prior to conducting the warrantless search.
 Yamaguchi just assumed this was so.
 The prosecution argued that the “good faith” exception applied.
 The trial court denied the motion, Wolfgang was then convicted and he appealed the ruling on the motion to suppress.

-The Fourth Appellate Court began its analysis by noting that a person can validly consent in advance to warrantless searches in exchange for avoiding prison, i.e. in exchange for probation.
-Such consent aids in deterring further offenses and in monitoring compliance with the terms of probation and reduce recidivism.
+The Fourth Appellate District Court began its analysis by noting that a person can validly consent in advance to warrantless searches in exchange for avoiding prison, i.e. in exchange for probation.
+Such consent aids in deterring further offenses and in monitoring compliance with the terms of probation and reduces recidivism.

 An officer who is aware of the search condition may conduct a search even without the particularized suspicion of criminal activity.
 Such a search is not considered a privacy violation.